AlisterT/openjazz/BUILDING.md

 ## additional build options

-- `DATAPATH` - use a fixed path for data files
+- `DATAPATH` - add a fixed path for game data files
 - `SCALE` - enable scaling of the video output (i.e. Scale2X...)

 Some ports have their own options, see (Platforms)[PLATFORMS.md] for details.